RKelln/5-directions/data_in_practice/companion.md

 * [Hugging Face models](https://huggingface.co/models)

-Hugging Face offers a number of pretrained large language models, but using them requires the capability of running them and doing any extra fine-tuning training yourself.
+Hugging Face offers a number of pretrained large language models, and you can pay to have them run the models or do everything on your own machines but using the models requires the capability of running them and doing any extra fine-tuning training yourself.

 ### Links
 * https://beta.openai.com/examples